The Annual NACNS Rising Star Clinical Nurse Specialist of the Year Award will be presented during the 2023 Annual Conference.

 Submit nomination package electronically via the form listed below.

 Nomination Packet includes:

-- One letter of recommendation from a CNS nominator, that can speak to the candidate’s CNS work, addresses the criteria, and limited to 2-page maximum, written on letterhead and signed; and addressing the following:
+- One letter of recommendation from a colleague who can affirm and speak to the candidate’s CNS work, limited to 2-page maximum.

 - All submissions must be typed copy.